Zapier

 Pros

 Zapier connects to over 8,000 apps and services, including 400+ AI tools, making it one of the most comprehensive integration platforms available.
-This vast ecosystem allows users to connect virtually any combination of business applications without custom development, from common tools like Google Docs and Slack to specialised industry software.
+This catalogue allows users to connect virtually any combination of business applications without custom development, from common tools like Google Docs and Slack to specialised industry software.
 Why it matters: Organisations can automate workflows across their entire tech stack without being limited by integration availability, reducing the need for custom development or multiple automation tools.

 No-Code Automation Platform